 Supporting new parents back into the workforce is a no-brainer.
 However, there is a difference between saying we support new mothers and fathers and providing real support to see your employee (and business) succeed.

 In the last 20 years the number of working mothers in England has risen significantly.
-This is not surprising with improvements driven by childcare policies and improved employment laws; however, more can be done to support these new mothers and fathers that goes beyond the bare minimum.
-If employers choose to provide the bare minimum to employees, they should expect the same in return.
+With improvements driven by childcare policies and improved employment laws, this is not surprising; however, employers can do more to support these new mothers and fathers that goes beyond the bare minimum.
+If employers choose to provide the bare minimum in supporting new parents and employees, they should therefore expect the same in return.

-Providing additional support for new parents, and the wider workforce, doesn’t always require a significant financial commitment from employers; accommodations can be made by:
+Providing additional support for new parents, and the wider workforce, doesn’t always require a significant financial commitment from employers; they could consider:

 - Providing a clean, private place and time for mothers to breast pump